 III.
 Officers and Duties

 The officers of ACPAC shall be the Elected Co-chair and the Administrative Co-chair.
-The Elected Co-chair shall be a faculty representative to ACPAC and shall be installed at the end of the final meeting of the academic year (May) and shall serve until the final meeting of the following year.
+The Elected Co-chair shall be a faculty representative to ACPAC and shall be installed at the end of the final meeting of the academic year and shall serve until the final meeting of the following year.
 The term of office is one year with re-election possible, but for no more than two consecutive terms.
-In the case of the Administrative Co-chair, the responsibilities are assumed by the Coordinator for Administration from the Office of the CIO or designee ex officio.
+In the case of the Administrative Co-chair, the responsibilities are assumed by an Assistant Dean for Technology.

 Duties of Elected Co-chair: